GaussianGPT: Towards Autoregressive 3D Gaussian Scene Generation: Introduction

 \section{Introduction}

 Recent advances in deep neural networks have enabled high-quality synthesis across images, video, audio, and language.
 Extending these capabilities to structured 3D scene generation is a key step toward immersive virtual environments, embodied AI, simulation, and content creation.
-Such tasks require models to reason about coherent spatial layouts rather than flat visual signals.
 While current 3D generative approaches often rely on holistic denoising, they lack the flexibility required for the way environments are actually constructed: incrementally.
 In practice, 3D scenes are rarely static; they are progressively extended, completed, and edited.
 This creates a critical need for models that treat 3D space as a structured sequence, enabling step-by-step construction.
 Accordingly, we frame 3D generation as an autoregressive process in which the scene is iteratively built by predicting new elements conditioned on the existing spatial context.

 Despite rapid progress, generating structured 3D scenes remains difficult due to the inherent high dimensionality and lack of a natural sequence in 3D data.
 Unlike 2D images, 3D environments require representations that jointly capture geometry, appearance, and semantics while maintaining multi-view consistency.
 Indoor scenes exhibit both strong regularities and high variability, demanding a balance between global structural coherence (e.g., room layout) and local compositional flexibility, including varied object placement, geometry, and appearance.
 Furthermore, the lack of a canonical ordering makes it difficult to apply successful autoregressive paradigms from other domains, as models need to serialize the 3D scene into a sequence while preserving spatial dependencies.